ColinHDev/pmmp-plugin-build-script/README.md

 # pmmp-plugin-build-script

-This repository provides a basic PHP script that can be executed most ideally in the local IDE that lets you build your plugins for the Minecraft: Bedrock Edition server software [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).
+This repository provides a basic PHP script that lets you build your plugins for the Minecraft: Bedrock Edition server software [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).
-When executed, this script not only builds your plugin phar but also injects all [virions](https://poggit.github.io/support/virion.html) that were used and defined in the plugin's [.poggit.yml](https://poggit.github.io/support/virion.html) file.
+When executed, this script not only builds your plugin phar but also injects all [virions](https://github.com/poggit/support/blob/master/virion.md) that were used and defined in the plugin's `composer.json` file.

 When running the script it will output the plugin's phar next to the `build-plugin.php` file.
 As the name of the phar file the name of the parent directory is used.
-(In the example below: `YourPluginProject.phar`) <br>
+(In the example below: `YourPluginProject.phar`)

+This script only supports virions of the specification version `3.0`, so they must be declared as one in their `composer.json` file.

+This script can be used locally in your IDE or e.g. for automatic plugin phar building through GitHub Actions.

 ## How to use the script
 The only file that you need from this repository is the `build-plugin.php` file.